Modi govt harmful for country: Congress on its 7th anniversary | Politics

 - India

-On the 7th anniversary of the Narendra Modi dispensation, the Congress on Sunday alleged that it is harmful for the country as it has failed on every front and betrayed people's trust.
+The Narendra Modi dispensation is harmful for the country as it has failed on every front and betrayed people's trust, the Congress charged on Sunday on the seventh anniversary of the government.

+''The truth is Modi government's seven years are a story of immeasurable pain, insurmountable devastation and unfathomable agony and anguish for a nation of 140 crore people,'' the party said.

-The Congress released a seven-point charge-sheet of ''blunders'' it accused the government of committing, and alleged that the Modi dispensation abdicated its responsibilities towards people.
+The opposition party released a seven-point charge-sheet of ''blunders'' it accused the government of committing, and alleged that the Modi dispensation abdicated its responsibilities towards people.

 The Congress listed out what it called the major failures of the government, including a declining economy, rising unemployment and inflation, and COVID-19 mismanagement.